-End-of-Pipe - means the end of the major outfall as defined as defined in 40 CFR122.26 (b)(5) and 40 CFR122.26 (b)(6).
+End-of-Pipe - means the end of the major outfall as defined in 40 CFR 122.26 (b)(5) and 40 CFR 122.26 (b)(6).

-Endpoint - means a biological measurement used to quantify the results obtained from analytical methods such as whole effluent toxicity testing [e.g., lethal concentration (LC{50}); inhibition concentration (IC{25}); and no observed effect concentration (NOEC)].
+Endpoint - means a biological measurement used to quantify the results obtained from analytical methods such as whole effluent toxicity testing [e.g., lethal concentration ( $LC{50}$ ); inhibition concentration ( $IC{25}$ ); and no observed effect concentration (NOEC)].
 Such endpoints are quantitative measurements of the responses of test organisms (e.g., survival, growth, mobility, reproduction, and weight gain or loss) in response to exposure to a serial dilution of effluent.

-Environment - means the physical conditions, which exist within the area which, will be affected by a proposed project including land, air, water, minerals, flora, fauna, ambient noise, and objects of historical or aesthetic significance.
+Environment - means the physical conditions, which exist within the area and which will be affected by a proposed project including land, air, water, minerals, flora, fauna, ambient noise, and objects of historical or aesthetic significance.
 The area involved shall be the area in which significant effects would occur either directly or indirectly as a result of the project.
 The "environment" includes both natural and man-made conditions.

-Environmentally Sensitive Area - means an area "in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which would be easily disturbed or degraded by human activities and developments" (Reference: California Public Resources Code § 30107.5).
-ESAs subject to storm water mitigation requirements are:

-- 1. Regional Water Board's areas listed in the Basin Plan as supporting the "Rare, Threatened, or Endangered Species (RARE)" Beneficial Use. - 2.
-California Coastal Commission's Environmentally Sensitive Habitat Areas as delineated on maps in Local Coastal Plans (LCPs).
+Environmentally Sensitive Area (ESA) - means an area "in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which would be easily disturbed or degraded by human activities and developments" (Reference: California Public Resources Code § 30107.5).
+ESAs will include Clean Water Act 303d Listed Water Bodies in all reaches that are unimproved, all California Coastal Commission's Environmentally Sensitive Habitat Areas as delineated on maps in Local Coastal Plans and Regional Water Quality Control Board's Basin Plan Rare, Threatened or Endangered Species (RARE) and Preservation of Biological Habitats (BIOL) designated waterbodies.
+The California Department of Fish and Game's Significant Natural Areas map will be considered for inclusion as the department field verifies the designated locations.
+Watershed restoration projects will be considered for inclusion as the department field verifies the designated locations.